aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 There are two types of exceptions- Checked and Unchecked.
 A **checked exception** is an exception that occurs at compile time, that means a programmer is forced to handle these exceptions otherwise program will not compile.
 Checked exceptions are subclasses of Exception class.
 An **unchecked exception** occurs at the time program is executing.
 Also know as Runtime exceptions.
 You don't have to handle them, you can if you want to.

+This is the exception hierarchy.
+Red is unchecked exceptions.
+Blue is checked.

 ![](https://cdn2.howtodoinjava.com/wp-content/uploads/ExceptionHierarchyJava.png)
 <sub>[source](https://howtodoinjava.com/java/exception-handling/checked-vs-unchecked-exceptions-in-java/)</sub>